yaya2devops/terraform-beginner-bootcamp-2023/journal/week0.md

 You can apply this plan to save these new output values to the Terraform state, without changing any real infrastructure.
 ```

-- Run terraform apply as follow to not have to confirm with Yes.
+- Run terraform apply as follow to **not have to confirm with Yes**.
 ```sh
 terraform apply --auto-approve
 ```